man455/wordpress-job-manager/readme.txt

 * FIXED: A job being displayed could include an incorrect <title>
 * FIXED: No longer re-write the .htaccess file.
 Unnecessary, and was causing problems on 1&1 hosting.
 * FIXED: Problem with including symlinked files
+* FIXED: Secured the uploaded files directory
+* FIXED: Link to files in the Application List

 = 0.3.3 =
 * FIXED: SQL errors when deleting applications